 “In this latest breakthrough in super D&P steel, we attained an unprecedented strength-toughness combination which can address a major challenge in safety-critical industrial applications – to attain an ultra-high fracture toughness so as to prevent catastrophic premature fracture of structural materials.
 The breakthrough also changes the conventional view that attaining high strength will be at the expense of deteriorating toughness, which invariably leads to the embrittlement of structural materials and greatly limits their application,” said Professor Huang.

 The team had earlier raised significantly the D&P steel’s strength-ductility performance, the super D&P steel hence attains excellent performance in all three metallic properties at an unprecedented high-level not reached by any steel materials before.

 Several patents in US, EU, and China have been filed.
-The team has been liaising with industrial partners to generate prototypes of high-strength bridge cable, bullet proof vest and car spring with the super steel for further tests and trials to be conducted.
+The team has been liaising with industrial partners to generate prototypes of a high-strength bridge cable, bullet proof vest, and car spring with the super steel for further tests and trials to be conducted.
 The latest breakthrough in the D&P steel, made in collaboration with Professor Robert O. Ritchie’s research team at the Lawrence Berkeley National Lab (LBNL) and UC Berkeley, results in the steel a yield strength resistance against deformation of ~2GPa, a superior fracture toughness of 102MPam½, and a good uniform elongation of 19%.
-(Figure1 and Figure 2).
+(Figure 1 and Figure 2).